carpentries/instructor-training/index.md

 ---
 This short training course introduces the basics of educational psychology and instructional design, and shows them how to use them to teach programming to free-range adult learners.
-Each lesson is composed of *theory of how people learn* or a *tool for teaching* (or sometimes both!), with a specific focus on applying these ideas and tools to computational instruction.
-It is a necessarily shallow survey of these topics, but we hope it will convince you that it's worth learning more.
+Each lesson includes a theory of how people learn or a teaching technique, with a specific focus on applying these ideas and tools to computational instruction.
+It is necessarily shallow, but we hope it will be useful and convince you to learn more.

 > ## Prerequisites
 >